- All Year Round, Daily | Except St Patrick's Day.

 - Food & Drink.

 This day trip offers Dublin visitors a fun and flexible means of reaching the Giant’s Causeway in Northern Ireland.
-Shuttle coaches depart from the bus stop outside the Dublin Visitor Centre (118 Grafton Street) every day at 08:55.
-Once you book your shuttle pass be sure to arrive at the departure point at least 15 minutes before this time.
+Coaches depart from the bus stop outside the Dublin Visitor Centre (118 Grafton Street) every day at 08:55.
+Once you book your tour pass be sure to arrive at the departure point at least 25 minutes before this time.
 Friendly staff will get you checked-in and you'll be shown to your seat.

 Allusions to the legend are evident in many of the Causeway's famous geological features.
 See the distinctive 'Giant's Boot' rock, the basalt Chimney Stacks, and the 'Camel'- said to have been Finn's steed of choice.

-After spending time at Giant's Causeway the shuttle bus moves onto the Carrick-a-Rede Rope Bridge and two iconic Game of Thrones photo stops.
-The rope bridge itself served as Storm's End, the ancestral seat of House Baratheon.
+After spending time at Giant's Causeway the bus moves onto the Carrick-a-Rede Rope Bridge and two iconic Game of Thrones photo stops.
+The rope bridge itself is reminiscent of Storm's End, the ancestral seat of House Baratheon.
 If you're not afraid of heights and enjoy a little rush of adrenaline then make the 30 meter high crossing to Rathlin Island.
-Normally there's a £5.90 crossing fee, but this is covered in the cost of the day trip.

-The two main Westeros photo stops will take you to the Dark Hedges and Dunluce Castle.
-The former is notable for playing the role of Kingsroad, where Arya Stark escaped on her flight from Kings Landing to the Nights Watch.
+The two main Westeros photo stops will take you to Larrybane Quarry and Dunluce Castle.
+The former is notable as the location where Renly Baratheon swears to Catelyn Stark that he will avenge Ned Stark's death, only to meet his own end at the hands of Melisandre's shadow.
 The latter served as the backdrop for the stronghold of House Greyjoy.

-The whole day trip lasts approximately 10 hours, and you can expect the shuttle bus to have you back in Dublin around 19:00.
+The whole day trip lasts approximately 9.5 hours, and you can expect the coach to have you back in Dublin around 18:30.